St. Louis Hotel: Origin, description, history

 Creoles of New Orleans built the hotel to rival an Anglo-American-made hotel at the time near Canal Street on the upriver side, called the St. Charles Hotel.
 In February 1838, a contract for the French Quarter hotel's construction was signed; it was given the name "The City Exchange".
 The hotel was the center of social activities for Creoles and visiting Europeans.
 It was meant to be a creole place; a place for aristocrats to eat, drink, make love, and buy and sell slaves.
-Jacques Nicholas Bussiere DePouilly was the architect for the hotel.
+Jacques Nicolas Bussière de Pouilly was the architect for the hotel.
 The hotel had a large lobby (or vestibule) that measured 40 ft by 127 ft, a grand ballroom, public parlors, and vast rotunda "open from noon to three o'clock for business only."

 The St. Louis Hotel has a long and extensive history of having to be rebuilt and revamped since its opening in 1838.
 In 1841, the hotel, then known as the St. Louis Exchange hotel, experienced a huge fire that swept through the four-story building, destroying it completely.
 However, the hotel was quickly rebuilt with the help of funding from the Citizens Bank at a cost of $600,000.
 This time, though, the building was rebuilt with "fire-resistant components such as a lightweight rotunda composed of a honeycomb of hollow clay pots".

 The original hotel was host to a wide range of important people within the South.
 During the pre-Civil War period, the hotel was host to a large number of balls and meetings, the most well-known being the bal travesti, where Henry Clay gave his only speech in New Orleans.

 On occasion, the state legislature held sessions in the hotel's grand rotunda.
+The dome was said to weigh 100 tons.

 For the next twenty years, the new building was a central location for 'French New Orleans', hosting many lavish banquets and balls until the 1862 capture of New Orleans by Union forces during the American Civil War.
 The hotel became a military hospital for Union soldiers; it had lost its grandeur and elegance.
-During the Reconstruction Era (1865-1877), it was sold to the state of Louisiana and became "the de facto Louisiana state capitol."
+During the Reconstruction Era (1865–1877), it was sold to the state of Louisiana and became "the de facto Louisiana state capitol."